 If you have an academic accommodation due to a disability and are not using it, do so.
-If you have questions about your accommodation, believe your accommodation is not appropriate to your disability, or believe you might have an undiagnosed disability, consult with the Disability & Accessibility Services Office.
+If you have questions about your accommodation, believe your accommodation is not appropriate to your disability, or believe you might have an undiagnosed disability, consult with the Student Accessibility Services Office.

 If you continue to struggle in a class, or find that grade anxiety is affecting your enthusiasm for the material, you should consider asking the professor if you can take the course pass/fail.
 Faculty allow pass/fail at their discretion–most professors who do not allow the pass/fail option include this in the course syllabus.
 If your professor allows you to take the course pass/fail, you may submit a pass/fail form to the registrar's office by the end of the 9th week of classes (see the registrar's website for the exact date for the current semester).
 The course will appear on your transcript, with a "P" or "F" instead of a grade on the 0-4 point scale.
 A failing grade is factored into your GPA as a 0.0.
 During your time at St. Lawrence, you may take a maximum of four courses pass/fail.
 Note that you may not take a course pass/fail in a major or minor after you have declared it.